grzegorzdec/midrive-test/exercises/full-stack.md

 |route     |GeoJSON    |GeoJSON representation of the route driven on a lesson|

 ## Spec
-Implement an endpoint to fetch all the lessons and an interface to display the lesson data in a sensible format.
+Implement the endpoints below to fetch all the lessons and build an interface to display the lesson data in a sensible format.
 Use your experience and creativity to guide your design process.

-**Some nice to have features**
+**Required features**
 - Display lesson route information on a map
-- Filtering options
+- Lesson status filtering options

 ### `GET` /lessons
 Retrieve a list of all lessons with routes omitted
+### `GET` /lessons/:status
+Retrieve a list of all lessons with a specific status

 If you still have time or have some ideas of your own, add them in as well.